FlexyTools/Flexy.Docs/Flexy.Bricks-ToYs/Readme.md

 | [Unity Forum](https://discussions.unity.com/t/flexy-assetrefs-v5-0-0-released/1605799)
 | [Asset Store](https://assetstore.unity.com/publishers/113112)

-Flexy.Bricks\ToYs is set of Architecture principles and patterns collected and created by me **JesOb** for building games.
+Flexy.Bricks\ToYs is set of Architecture principles and patterns collected and created by me **JesOb** for building games

-Over almost 20 years of experience I have learned a lot about game development, filter and slightly change meaning of tools that actually works for it
+Over almost 20 years of experience I have learned a lot about game development,
+filter and slightly change meaning of tools that actually works for it
 With those you can create modular, testable and fault-tolerant bricks(modules), ToYs and compose games from them

 ### Brick\ToY Building Principles